Updated:

 actually manufactured.

-TMC were conglomerates
+were conglomerates

-Co. and
+Manufacturing Co. and

-Co..
+Co.
 At this time I do not have any proof that Caille Engine Co.,

-Middleditch Engine Co., Bessemer Engine Co., American Engine Co., Arthur
+Thrall Motor Co., Middleditch Engine Co., Bessemer Engine Co., American Engine Co., Arthur

 Colton Co., Petoskey Iron Works or any other engine company was part of this particular